 Poverty rates – states

 Figures are the ratio of female and male annual median earnings for full time, year round workers.
-National wage gap calculated by NWLC based on 2017 Current Population Survey, Annual Social and Economic Supplement.
-Overall wage gap figures by state calculated by NWLC are based on 2016 American Community Survey.
-Figures for African American women and Latinas calculated by NWLC are based on 2011-2015 American Community Survey Five-Year Estimates.
+National wage gaps calculated by NWLC based on 2019 Current Population Survey, Annual Social and Economic Supplement.
+Overall wage gap figures by state calculated by NWLC are based on 2018 American Community Survey.
+Figures for Black women and Latinas calculated by NWLC are based on 2013-2017 American Community Survey Five-Year Estimates.

 Access to care due to cost

 Source: Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Division of Population Health.
 BRFSS Prevalence & Trends Data, 2018 Annual Survey.

 State wage gap figures for women of color are calculated using the U.S. Census Bureau 2018 American Community Survey.
 Black women refers to those who identified themselves in the survey as Black or African American.
 White men refers to those who identified themselves as white, but who indicated that they are not of Hispanic, Latinx, or Spanish origin.
 Latinas refers to women of any race who identified themselves to be of Hispanic, Latinx, or Spanish origin.